GonczarM/CatCollector/README.md

 - Create a Database and name it
 - Navigate to the Connect tab

-Here is your connection strings you will supply to your Django app.
+There you will find the connection strings you will supply to your Django app.

 - Open the 'settings.py' file
 - Match your Database connection to your bit.io values like shown below